 TARTA buses remain empty

-I continue to see large busses that are all but empty.
+I continue to see large buses that are all but empty.
 It doesn’t seem like anything has been done about this since the levy loss.
 There seems to be some easy answers to the problem.

 I understand empire building.
-More big busses and employees, the better for managements position and income, but this doesn’t work for the tax payers.
+More big buses and employees, the better for managements position and income, but this doesn’t work for the tax payers.
 Less big buses, less managers, less payroll, happier tax payers.